thuliteio/getdoks.org/content/docs/start-here/getting-started.md

 {{< /tab >}}
 {{< /tabs >}}

-You can see a full list of the changes made in each release in the [Doks changelog](https://github.com/gethyas/doks-core/blob/main/CHANGELOG.md).
+See the [Doks changelog](https://github.com/gethyas/doks-core/blob/main/CHANGELOG.md) for a full list of the changes made in each release.

 ## Troubleshooting Doks

-Both Doks [project configuration](/reference/configuration/) and [individual page frontmatter configuration](/reference/frontmatter/) information are available in the Reference section of this site.
-Use these pages to ensure that your Doks site is configured and functioning properly.

-See the growing list of guides in the sidebar for help adding content and customizing your Doks site.
+Use the [project configuration](/docs/reference/configuration/) and [individual page frontmatter configuration](/docs/reference/frontmatter/) reference pages to ensure that your Doks site is configured and functioning properly.
+See the guides in the sidebar for help adding content and customizing your Doks site.

 If your answer cannot be found in these docs, please visit the [full Hyas Docs](https://docs.gethyas.com/) for complete Hyas documentation.
 Your question may be answered by understanding how Hyas works in general, underneath this Doks theme.